SaiSindhuja197/miyagi/docs/Getting-started(01).md

 This lab is designed to equip participants with hands-on experience in containerizing and deploying a Recommendation service to Azure Container Apps and verifying it using the local Miyagi UI for seamless integration and scalability.

-- **Verify and Retrieve the values of Azure Resources**: Verify and Retrieve the values to ensure the proper configuration and connectivity of the Azure resources.
+- **Verify and Retrieve the values of Azure Resources**: Verify and retrieve the values to ensure the proper configuration and connectivity of the Azure resources.
-- **Run Miyagi App Locally** : Configure the Miyagi App, implement the Recommendation service, deploy the frontend locally, optimize data retrieval with Azure AI Search, and explore the app and service for a personalized user experience.
+- **Run Miyagi App Locally**: Configure the Miyagi App, implement the Recommendation service, deploy the frontend locally, optimize data retrieval with Azure AI Search, and explore the app and service for a personalized user experience.

 ## Pre-requisites